Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Introduction

-\begin{enumerate}[leftmargin=*] \item First, we present a method to automatically synthesize adversarial examples for data-driven perception models that directly affect model-based control cost. \item Second, we develop a novel loss function that flexibly trades-off the realism of adversarial examples with their impact on control cost by learning perturbations in a latent space that generates visual scenes. \item Third, we show that re-training on these synthesized examples leads to better performance on unseen test data than today's standard task-agnostic data augmentation.
-We demonstrate this result on a scenario where an aircraft must taxi on a runway using an on-board vision model in a photo-realistic simulator \cite{XPlane,taxinetDataset}. \end{enumerate}
+As noted earlier, today's visual data augmentation \cite{volpi2018generalizing} is largely task-agnostic -- random image crops or rotations might alter perception waypoints, but barely affect control cost.
+Instead, our method leverages the MPC task's structure to targetedly perturb pixels that are most salient for control.
+Finally, our work differs from gradient-free Bayesian Optimization \cite{abeysirigoonawardena2019generating} methods (e.g., for safety assurances for self-driving cars \cite{wang2021advsim,feng2021intelligent}) since we explicitly leverage the gradient of MPC's task cost.
+In light of this prior work, our contributions are as follows: \setlist{nolistsep} \begin{enumerate}[noitemsep, leftmargin=*] \item We develop a novel loss function that flexibly trades-off the realism of adversarial examples and their impact on control cost by learning perturbations in a latent visual space. \item We present a method to automatically synthesize adversarial examples for vision-based MPC. \item We show that re-training on these synthesized examples leads to better performance on unseen test data than today's standard task-agnostic data augmentation on diverse scenarios ranging from aerial navigation to arm manipulation in the photo-realistic RoboSuite simulator \cite{robosuite2020}. \end{enumerate}

-\textit{Paper Organization: } In Section \ref{sec:proposed_method}, we introduce how we integrate data-driven perception with differentiable MPC, and present our algorithm for adversarial scenario generation in Section \ref{sec:algorithm}.
-Then, in Section \ref{sec:experiments}, we show strong experimental performance for our algorithm on challenging OoD scenarios.
-Finally, we conclude in Section \ref{sec:conclusion}.